First Month Checklist

 • Passport

-• Your apartment and BOE addresses, in English and Japanese
+• Your apartment and BoE addresses, in English and Japanese

 • If they haven’t yet already, your supervisor can help you get a phone line or the internet connected, buy a mobile phone, sort out the paperwork for your car, and teach you how to understand and pay your bills (however bear in mind that these things could take a few weeks to sort out).